Beaphar Mite Blocker Combi 500 ml

 What are mites?

-Mites are very small and virtually invisible to the naked eye.
+Mites are very small and almost invisible to the naked eye.
 There are different types of mites, one type of mite causes more discomfort than the other.
 The complaints of your rabbit, guinea pig or other rodent are therefore also related to the type of mite that the animal is suffering from.

 What types of mites are there?